 - Things that can “pop”! – pressurized containers such as aerosol cans, carbonated beverages, etc.

 Ask us for our heat treatment preparation sheet for full instructions.

 We bring the ambient air temperature of your home up to between 135oF (57oC) to 140oF (60oC).
-This is done in order to ensure the temperature inside all furniture and under carpets gets to 120oF (48oC), which is the thermal death point of all stages of the bed bug including the eggs.
-It takes many hours to do this in order for the heat to soak in and penetrate to the middle of your mattress and through all the items in your closets and drawers.
+This is done in order to ensure the temperature inside all furniture and items gets to 120oF (48oC), which is the thermal death point of all stages of the bed bug, including the eggs.
+It takes many hours for the heat to soak in and penetrate to the middle of your mattress and through all the items in your closets and drawers.
 To put it in perspective, an oven gets hotter than 450oF (232oC), a BBQ reaches 600oF (315oC), and saunas are typically 195oF (90oC).
 So, your home will be too hot for the bugs, but it won’t even get as hot as a sauna!

 The first thing you will probably notice is that your home and many of your belongings are still very warm.
-This is normal and is due to the fact that they were kept at a high temperature for a couple of hours and it takes time to cool down.
-You will also find dead bed bugs – these can just be vacuumed up (no special precautions required).
-There should be no more live bed bugs in your home by the time you arrive home.
+This is normal and is due to the fact that they were kept at a high temperature for several hours, and it takes time to cool down.
+You will also find dead bed bugs.

-Upon completion of the treatment, we will open all of the windows and doors and start blowing in colder outside air to actively cool down your home.
-Most treatments begin at about 7;30am and are completed by 5pm.
+Upon completion of the treatment we open all of the windows and doors and start blowing in colder outside air to actively cool down your home.
+If we do the treatment in the winter it will cool down fast, if we do it in the summer it can take much longer to cool off.
+Most treatments begin at about 7:30am and are completed by 5pm.
 In most cases, you can be back in your home by 6pm.
 It will still be warm but no hotter than on a summer day here in Vancouver.